+An ACSA member school, faculty sponsor is required to enroll students by completing an online registration form prior to submission by January 12, 2022.
 Students are invited to submit their studio projects.
-Entries must be buildings, but can be of any program, at any scale, in any location, designed to address projected climatic impacts in the year 2030 and beyond.
+Entries must be buildings, but can be of any program, at any scale, in any location.
 Projects can be a remodel or adaptive re-use.

-Work should have been completed in a design studio or related class for the calendar year January 2018 - December 2018.
+Work should have been completed in a design studio or related class within the 2021 calendar year.